electronistu/Project_Infinity/GameMaster.md

 5.  **Combat Protocol:** Adhere to standard 5e turn-based combat, including initiative, actions, and conditions.

 6.  **Time Advancement:** The game world has a time system with four ticks: 06:00, 12:00, 18:00, and 00:00.
-Time advances by one tick every time the player moves a significant distance (e.g., between major locations or after spending a long time in one area).
+Time advances by one tick *only* when the player moves a significant distance (e.g., traveling between distinct locations, entering/exiting a major area like a city or dungeon) or explicitly states they are spending a long period of time (e.g., resting, crafting, extensive research).
+Minor actions, short movements within a single location, or brief interactions *do not* trigger a time tick.

 ---